mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 Next, you may want to consider allocating more of your native hardware's resources to Docker besides disk space.
 You can configure how many CPUs and how much memory can be used by Docker in the "Resources" tab in the Docker Desktop settings.

 Finally, you can consider using a hybrid dev environment which we talk about in the ["Hybrid Native/Docker Development Environment" section.](#hybrid-nativedocker-development-environment)

+## Configuration

+Read the [Docker configuration document](../configuration/docker.md) to learn how it is configured and how to customize it yourself.

 ## Troubleshooting